jadeforrest/blog/content/posts/2023-03-05--steel-threads/index.md

 Thus, Steel Threads are a [subset of the requirements](https://www.cs.du.edu/~snarayan/sada/docs/steelthreads.pdf) of a system.

+## Steel threads can be used on greenfield work as well

-For example, let’s say you’re implementing a clone of Slack.
+Let’s say you’re implementing a clone of Slack.
 Your initial Steel Thread might be something like:

 “Any unauthenticated person can post a message in a hardcoded #general room in a hardcoded account.
 Messages persist through page refreshes.”